 Zelos's introduction after Colette becomes a doll.
 It was bad enough that she actually kicked a DOG (those animals she would ALWAYS name when she came across one), but then here comes Casanova and his fangirls.
-The girls insult her and make this troper want to slap them upside the heads and tell them that this poor girl just had her heart taken away, can't talk, can't sleep, can't feel.
+The girls insult this poor girl who just had her heart taken away, can't talk, can't sleep, can't feel.
 She doesn't even remember the three people she's known for like, EVER.
 Scratch that, the entire time Colette is in vessel mode is just heartbreaking.

 "Farewell my shadow...you who stand at the end of the path I chose not to follow."

 In Hilda Rhambling's story arc, she finally met her blood mother, but got blatantly refused and thrown away like a thing many times.
 When Tohma appears trying to kill her, her mother took the hit and died.
 After she's dead, Hilda found a letter written by her mother that sums up that her mother really loves her, and found out that her mother refused her to prevent a prophecy that could bring about her death.
 All that, and Hilda has yet to even call her 'mother', which caused her to break down and cry.

 Stella's death, especially, hits particularly hard.
 After making every possible effort to save her life, it doesn't work, and Stella ends up dying in the arms of her little sister and the man who loved her.